syl20bnr/spacemacs-elpa-mirror/melpa/jump-tree-readme.txt

 visualizer toggles the display of time-stamps for all the nodes.
-(Note that, because of the way `jump-tree-mode' works, these time-stamps may be somewhat later than the true times, especially if it's been a long time since you last undid any changes.)
+(Note that, because of the way `jump-tree-mode' works, these time-stamps may be somewhat later than the true times, especially if it's been a long time since you last undid any positions.)